 - Improved Safety.
 Countermeasures are available that offer proven solutions for reducing pedestrian fatalities at uncontrolled and signalized crossing locations.

 - Targeted Investment.
-By focusing on pedestrians crossing locations, agencies can address a significant national pedestrian safety problem.
+By focusing on pedestrian crossing locations, agencies can address a significant national safety problem.

 - Enhanced Quality of Life.
 Improving crossing opportunities boosts quality of life for pedestrians of all ages and abilities.